-Site Name Primary reason for designation Distance from Hartlepool Borough boundary Teesmouth and Cleveland Coast SPA / Ramsar Total wintering populations of waterbirds; populations of migratory species of Redshank, Knot and Ringed Plover; populations of Annex 1 species, Little Tern and Sandwich Tern.
-Part of the SPA/ Ramsar is situated within the borough of Hartlepool with the remainder immediately adjacent or within 15km North York Moors SPA Breeding populations of Golden Plover and Merlin 13km.
+Site Name Primary reason for designation Possible pathways, from source to Distance from Hartlepool receptor Borough boundary Teesmouth and Cleveland Coast SPA / Ramsar Total wintering populations of waterbirds; populations of migratory species of Redshank, Knot and Ringed Plover; populations of Annex 1 species, Little Tern and Sandwich Tern.
+Direct habitat loss.
+Loss of functional land.
+Recreational disturbance.
+Downstream water pollution.
+Air pollution.
+Construction and operational disturbance, e.g. human movement, noise and dust.
+Part of the SPA/ Ramsar is situated within the borough of Hartlepool with the remainder immediately adjacent or within 15km North York Breeding populations of Recreational 13km.
+Moors SPA Golden Plover and Merlin disturbance.
+TOMIN.
 North York Moors SAC European Dry Heath; North Atlantic Wet Heath.
-13km Castle Eden Dene SAC The most northerly occurrence of Yew Woods in the UK 4km Thrislington SAC Semi-natural dry grasslands and scrublands on calcareous substrates 10km
+Recreational disturbance.
+Air pollution when wind is in N quarter.
+13km Castle Eden Dene SAC The most northerly occurrence of Yew Woods in the UK Recreational disturbance.
+Air pollution when wind is in S quarter.
+4km Thrislington Semi-natural dry Recreational 10km

-Durham Coast SAC Para-maritime vegetated sea cliffs on Magnesian limestone exposures 1km Northumbria Coast SPA/ Ramsar Breeding Little Tern; wintering Turnstone and Purple Sandpiper.
+SAC grasslands and scrublands on calcareous substrates disturbance.
+Air pollution when wind is in SE quarter.
+Durham Coast SAC Para-maritime vegetated sea cliffs on Magnesian limestone exposures Recreational disturbance.
+Air pollution when wind is in S quarter.
+1km Northumbria Coast SPA/ Ramsar Breeding Little Tern; wintering Turnstone and Purple Sandpiper.
+Recreational disturbance.
 1km.
 North Pennine Moors SPA Breeding populations of Hen Harrier, Merlin, Peregrine and Golden Plover.
+Recreational disturbance.
 32 km North Pennine Moors SAC Blanket bog, heath and grassland communities.
+Recreational disturbance.
+Air pollution when wind is in E quarter.
 32 km

-NB: The Northumbria Coast Ramsar, Northumbria Coast SPA and Durham Coast SAC, all stop 1 km north of the HBC boundary.
-The Teesmouth and Cleveland Coast Ramsar and Teesmouth and Cleveland Coast SPA extend 1km north of the borough boundary.
-The Durham Coast SSSI extends 800m south into Hartlepool borough and includes the little tern colony.
+NB: Northumbria Coast Ramsar, Northumbria Coast SPA and Durham Coast SAC, all stop 1 km north of HBC boundary.
+Teesmouth and Cleveland Coast Ramsar and Teesmouth and Cleveland Coast SPA extend 1km north of the borough boundary.
+NB: the Crimdon Dene little tern colony is within the T&CC SPA which at this point overlies the Durham Coast SSSI.

 In carrying out the screening process on the sites in Table 1 it is necessary to assess any potential effects on them in terms of the interest features for which they are designated and the vulnerabilities of those sites.
-The qualifying interest features and vulnerabilities are given on the Joint Nature Conservation Committee website and listed for the above sites in Table 2 (NB: vulnerabilities are not stated for Ramsar sites but as their qualifying interest features are similar to those of their respective SPAs then these are considered to be the same for the purposes of this assessment.
+The qualifying interest features and vulnerabilities are given on the Joint Nature Conservation Committee website and listed for the above sites in Table 2 (NB vulnerabilities are not stated for Ramsar sites but as their qualifying interest features are similar to those of their respective SPAs then these are considered to be the same for the purposes of this assessment.